-Moving can be stressful on the whole family.
+Moving can be stressful for the whole family.
 At first, it may seem as if the only stressful part of the transition is making certain all your belongings are safely sent to your new place of residence.
 However, the social anxiety involved in any large event, such as moving to a new place, can be challenging.
 For the most part, it is the unknown that is most concerning.
-Here are some ways to reduce moving-related tension for each member in your household.
+Here are some ways to reduce moving-related tension for each member of your household.

 Prepare For Weather Changes